 And remember, you have no idea what these oils contain as the essential oil industry is self-regulated.

-One bad oil can decimate the aquatic environment making it unrecoverable.
+And one treatment from one bad oil can decimate the aquatic environment making it unrecoverable.

 And even a genuine oil given at the wrong concentration or duration of exposure will have the same devasting effects.